ozra/onyx-lang/README.md

 - **Further**:
     - Dead _simple to call C code_ by writing bindings to it in Onyx.
     - Full _compatibility with Crystal_ modules - the language AST core - (any Crystal module can be used seamlessly in the same project) to enlarge the module universe.
         - It's hard for novel new-kid-on-the-block languages to get established when there are no libs (well, even then).
-Sharing a module universe with another language facilitates both's usage in the real world.
+Sharing a module universe with another language facilitates usage of both in the real world.
     - During development, we'll _try_ to build "upgrade" functionality into the compiler to upgrade user code when syntax changes / gets deprecated.
 That way more serious code can be written without worrying about completely rewriting it.
 (I'm using it for side-projects in order to get "real-world testing" of it)

 ## What do you mean with scientific approach? ##

 Well, there are very few quantitative - or otherwise - studies concerning coding directly.
-So admittedly the statement could be seen a kind of vague.
+So admittedly the statement could be seen as kind of vague.
 _The focus is on the actual performance of a human being reading, writing and reasoning on code to accomplish a task._

 What is _not_ meant is "highly abstract functional lambda theory proofs from outer space when the cat is and isn't in the cradle and/or you give a shit".